y0ncha/Http_server/README.md

-# HTTP Server
+# calculator-api

 ## Description
-This project implements a simple HTTP server using Node.js and Express.
-It provides endpoints for performing stack operations (push, pop, peek) and independent operations (add, subtract, multiply, divide) with logging capabilities.
-The server also supports history tracking for both stack and independent operations.
+This project implements a RESTful API using Node.js and Express to support both stack-based and independent arithmetic operations.
+The API provides endpoints for manipulating a stack (e.g., push, pop, peek) and for performing standalone calculations (e.g., addition, subtraction).
+It includes detailed request logging with Log4js, assigns a unique identifier to each request, and tracks operation history for both modes.
+Clients can retrieve or clear history, check the server’s health, and dynamically manage logger levels through dedicated endpoints.

 ## Features
 - Handles HTTP requests and responses